For legal aid to be granted for an expert report from a psychologist the following tests must be satisfied:

 Extension of aid requests received from preferred supplier or in-house practitioner

 Practitioners seeking a grant of legal assistance should electronically submit an extension of aid request via the Grants Online system with details as to why the report is required and the number of hours sought to prepare the report.
+The practitioner must also provide information to support the merit test with regards to the “appropriateness of spending limited public legal aid funds" test, and the "prudent self-funding litigant" test.

 Grant(s) of aid